RB 25 years

 old AH offices At right is 4517 Harford Road in Baltimore, the now shuttered offices/warehouse of The Avalon Hill Game Company.
 In 1998, AH was purchased by Hasbro Interactive for $6 million.

-Initial speculation was that Hasbro purchased AH to obtain its boardgame designs for the purposes of converting some of them into computer form.
+Initial speculation was that Hasbro purchased AH to obtain its board game designs for the purposes of converting some of them into computer form.
 So far Hasbro has released updated versions of Acquire, Diplomacy and some other titles, plus has indicated it will republish additional titles in the coming years.
-Will Rail Baron be one of them?
-Stay tuned...

 In a surprise move in 2000, Hasbro sold computer version rights to Infogrames, a French company closely associated with Atari.
 In 2005 Infogrames sold back the digital rights of games to Hasbro.
-This has further muddied the waters as to if and when we will see commercial computer versions of various Avalon Hill boardgames.
+The board game was discontinued, the supply of new copies from Avalon Hill / Hasbro was exhausted back in the 1990s, and marketing ceased.

 RB Player